 Interactive ads are changing the way brands advertise by compelling users to engage with them more.
 Unlike ads on the News Feed, which users can easily scroll past, Instant Experiences offers them more information, are more visually appealing and engaging.
 This can give users a greater incentive to enquire.
 The Instant Forms format can also be more effective than traditional form as on Facebook.

 No matter what your brand goals are, Instant Experiences offers a novel and exciting way to achieve them.
 Are you ready to start using it to give your brand an edge?

 As shopping patterns continue to evolve, so does the payment platform and payment gateway industry that propels the former.
-Mobile Point of Sales machines have of course existed for a long time but mobile wallet is a new concept in India that has been surpassing credit card usage and is slowly beginning to replace the traditional payment methods.
+Mobile wallet is a new concept in India that has been surpassing credit card usage and is slowly beginning to replace the traditional payment methods.

-Here are some of the top 10 mobile wallet companies in India and what they offer to their customers.
+Here are some of the top 10 mobile wallet and payment apps in India and what they offer to their customers.
 Our top pick is Google Pay , which is also the No.1 payment app right now

 PayTM is one of the largest mobile commerce platforms in India, offering its customers a digital wallet to store money and make quick payments.